rdz-oss/BattyBirdNET-Pi/README.md

 ## Features

 * Scans ultrasound with 256kHz sampling rate continuously 24/7
-* Automated bat ID sing the companion https://github.com/rdz-oss/BatNET-Analyzer.
+* Automated bat ID using the companion https://github.com/rdz-oss/BatNET-Analyzer.
 * Inherits many great things from BirdNET-Pi
 * Right now only enabled for European bat species
 * US species will be added soon